timomak/slack-bot-api/readme.md

 ## How It Works

 1. The bot connects to Slack using Socket Mode
-2. It listens for messages in the configured channels
+2. It listens for messages in all channels it has been added to (or specific configured channels)
 3. When a message from a target user is detected, it's sent to OpenAI for "translation"
-4. The translated version is posted as a thread reply to the original message
+4. The translated version is posted directly in the channel

 ## License